kevinlin/ai-sdlc-playbook/docs/workflow/01-getting-started.md

 ## Workflow overview

 Below is a diagram that provides a high-level overview of the steps defined in this playbook.
-For the most part, this development workflow follows recognised best practices already established throughout government, with the additional aid of AI tools and techniques.
+For the most part, this development workflow follows recognized best practices already established throughout government, with the additional aid of AI tools and techniques.

 ```mermaid
 ---